Muramatsu2602/mini-googlebot/README.md

 6 - Sair.
 Insira a Opção:
 ```
+Choose any of the shown options and select 6 to exit the application.
+Enjoy!

+## About each Googlebot Function
 Heres what each option does and its implementation:

 ### 1 - Insert a website
 There are two main ways of inserting a website in this program: one reads a string in CSV format (that comes from a .txt file), extracts the data and creates an ITEM; the other reads keyboard input and creates the ITEM.

 The second function, which is called when option 1 is selected, tests each input using SETTER functions, thus creating a ITEM (website).
 This same item is then sent to the **lista_inserir_ordenado** function, which inserts a new ITEM to the list in a ordered fashion.

 ### 2 - Remove a website
 Reads an ID whose ITEM the user wants to delete from the list.
 If that ID exists, the **lista_remover** function is called.
 This function traverses through the ordered list, finds the correct spot and then proceeds to update the nodes that were adjacent to the deleted node.